 Children in the 21st Century are faced with the challenge of learning about an interconnected world where knowledge is constantly developing.
 The PYP prepares students to be active participants in a lifelong journey of learning.
 The most significant and distinctive feature of the PYP is the six transdisciplinary themes, similar to the EYFS.

 The most unique part of our school day, and one which makes us stand out from the crowd, is the additional 'beyond curriculum' activities with which pupils can engage five days a week.
 These are focused mainly around the arts and PE.
-They will encompass areas like a choir, school band, drama performances, rich arts-based experiences and various team sports.
-This enhancement of the curriculum will be carried out by all staff and will be in addition to the regular after-school clubs.
-During these sessions we will also be able to provide intensive intervention sessions for short periods to tackles areas of development and extend our more able pupils, ensuring that effective challenge and support are at the core of what we do.
+They encompass areas like a choir, drama and rich arts-based experiences and various team sports.
+This enhancement of the curriculum is carried out by all staff and is in addition to the regular after-school clubs.
+During these sessions we will also be able to provide intensive intervention sessions for short periods to tackle areas of development and extend our more able pupils, ensuring that effective challenge and support are at the core of what we do.

-The length of the school day – 9am to 4pm – will enable us to provide this additional exciting element to the school whilst not detracting from the main National Curriculum subjects being taught through the PYP programme.
+The length of the school day – 9am to 4pm – enables us to provide this additional exciting element to the school whilst not detracting from the main National Curriculum subjects being taught through the PYP programme.

 Our curriculum is enriched with a range of peripatetic musicians, trips and visits.
 We expect our children to take part in at least one trip and have one visitor per term throughout their school life.
 The teachers plan this in conjunction with our curriculum model and in line with the school's overarching Educational Visits Policy.
-PE is a strength of the school and is taught by teachers or specialist coaches.
-All childen take part in weekly swimming lessons from Reception onwards at a local pool.
+PE is a strength of the school and is taught by our Director of Sport or specialist coaches.
+All children take part in weekly swimming lessons from Reception onwards at a local pool.

 Our Approach to Reading & The Teaching of Phonics